Trashtalk217/writing/Trashtalk/anthropocene.md

 But it has seen widespread use in pop culture nonetheless.

 An avid proponent of this word, professor John Johnson, started giving 'Introduction to the Anthropocene' in 1990.
-The course examines the multiple ways humans have changed and shaped the environment they inhabit.
+The course examines the multiple ways humans have changed and shaped the environments they inhabit.
 The course covers, among other things, Aboriginal fire-stick farming, Dutch land reclamation, and, of course, man-made climate change.

 John Johnson has since retired and his daughter, Amy Johnson, is the current lecturer for the course.